tinkoff-ai/etna/CONTRIBUTING.md

 ### Documentation

-We use [Numpydoc style](https://numpydoc.readthedocs.io/en/latest/format.html) for formatting docstrings.
+ETNA uses [Numpydoc style](https://numpydoc.readthedocs.io/en/latest/format.html) for formatting docstrings.
 Length of a line inside docstrings block must be limited to 100 characters to fit into Jupyter documentation popups.

 You could check the docs with: